SaErPu/expense-tracker-web/README.md

 # expense-tracker-web
-Web-GUI for a simple expajnse tracking application
+Web-GUI for a simple expense tracking application